tango-controls/tango-kernel-followup/2018-05-30/Minutes.md

 It would help if the zmq port for sending events from a device server could be fixed.
 ALBA will make a feature request for this.

+It is essential to fix Tango v9.3.x clients subscription to Tango V7.x servers.
+Some sites (ALBA) still using notifd.

 ## 3. Tango Meeting preparation

 Announce the documentation session on email and website.